Skip to main content

 import { defineFlow } from "@flow-state-dev/core";

-import { createBearerSecretPrincipalResolver } from "@flow-state-dev/server";
+import { createBearerSecretPrincipalResolver } from "@flow-state-dev/engine";

 defineFlow({